types of estrogen

 It’s no coincidence!

-- Roles of the hormones progesterone and estrogen
+• The roles of progesterone and estrogen

-- How you can test for estrogen dominance
+• How you can test hormones properly

 And for so many of the women we work with, estrogen dominance has been a mast cell trigger.